plloyd11/craftand/src/content/careers/account-manager.md

 * Knowledge of paid media and/or nonprofit marketing or advocacy preferred
 * Strong project management background preferred, including CAPM and PMP certification holders

 Interested?
 Let’s talk.
-We offer a competitive salary and, per above, a healthy dose of autonomy in how you shape your role and manage your workflow.
+We offer a competitive salary ranging from $65,000 to $80,000 and, per above, a healthy dose of autonomy in how you shape your role and manage your workflow.
 Please drop us a note with your resume and any relevant links / information.

 [DROP US A LINE](mailto:karen@craftand.com "email")